This section contains answers to some of the questions most frequently asked about CIM.

 ‘CIM’ is an acronym that stands for Centre for International Migration and Development.
 The Centre is jointly run by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and by International Placement Services (ZAV), which is part of the German Federal Employment Agency (BA).

 CIM supports the international cooperation efforts of the German Government as a competence centre for global labour mobility.
 Our main role is to place technical experts and managers in jobs all over the world.
-That includes finding suitable work in developing countries and emerging economies for European experts and others who have migrated to Germany.
+That includes finding suitable work in developing countries and emerging economies for experts from the EU and others who have migrated to Germany.
 We also establish networks for migrants who want to help the development of their home country, and advise individuals and policy-makers on migration issues.
 What’s more, we have been doing all this for over 35 years!

 CIM aims to harness the potential of migration and facilitate knowledge-sharing, thus contributing to wider efforts to improve the prospects of people in developing countries and emerging economies.
 CIM stands for expertise in the fields of international labour mobility and migration.
 Whether through our placements, networks or advisory services, it is our conviction that the knowledge and expertise of individuals offer tremendous potential for development.
 In the right place at the right time, just one person can provide the momentum needed to bring about crucial changes and pave the way for innovation.
 Hence our motto: ONE PERSON CAN MAKE A DIFFERENCE.